smarkdurbin/listr/README.md

 This was built using yo-angular-fullstack

-To launch, clone this repo and use the command: grunt serve
+To launch, clone this repo and use the commands:

+npm install

+bower install

+grunt serve

 Features:
 * Create lists